Thermo Fisher price target lowered to $610 from $620 at Barclays

-Barclays analyst Luke Sergott lowered the firm’s price target on Thermo Fisher (TMO) to $610 from $620 and keeps an Equal Weight rating on the shares after the company reported an in-line quarter among elevated expectations.
-The firm sees solid execution in a very tough Tools demand environment with such low visibility into the demand recovery.
+Barclays analyst Luke Sergott lowered the firm’s price target on Thermo Fisher (TMO) to $610 from $620 and keeps an Equal Weight rating on the shares.
+The company reported an in-line quarter among elevated expectations, the analyst tells investors in a research note.
+The firm sees solid execution in a “very tough” tools demand environment with low visibility into the demand recovery.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>